btzolovaRice/btzolovaRice.github.io/index.md

 - **Adaptive spectral solution method for the Landau and Lenard-Balescu equations**, _Christian R. Scullard, Abigail Hickok, Justyna Sotiris, Bilyana Tzolova, Robert L. Van Heyningen, Frank R. Graziani._ Journal of Computational Physics, 2020.

 ### Invited Talks
+- **Coupled Flow and Transport in the Liver Organ**, _Bilyana Tzolova._ Seventh Chilean Workshop on Numerical Analysis of Partial Differential Equations (WONAPDE 2024)
 - **Flow and Transport in the Liver Organ**, _Bilyana Tzolova._ 6th Annual Meeting of the SIAM Texas Louisiana Section (TXLA23)
 - **Coupled 1D-3D Flow and Transport in Porous Media**, _Bilyana Tzolova._ SIAM Conference on Mathematical & Computational Issues in the Geosciences (GS23)